michaelmuthomi/CHEMOLEX_APPLICATION/README.md

 - **Technician and Repair Management**: Assign and manage repair tasks.
 - **Dispatch Management**: Manage dispatches and track delivery status.
 - **Financial Records**: View and manage financial records.
+- **Materials Management**: Select and assign materials for repair tasks.

 ## Technologies Used